thirdweb-dev/contracts/docs/DropERC1155.md

-*Lets an account claim a given quantity of tokens, of a single tokenId.*
+*Lets an account claim a given quantity of NFTs, of a single tokenId.*

 #### Parameters